-SB 3 attempts to define the doctor-patient relationship, and would exclude patients from seeking physicians and other qualified health professionals who specialize in using cannabis to treat conditions.
-Therefore, we recommend any qualified health professional be allowed to recommend the use of medical cannabis for the treatment of any disease or condition, whenever the qualified health professional deems necessary, without any licensing or prior restraint on speech.
+SB 3 attempts to define the doctor-patient relationship, requiring a previous relationship before medical cannabis can be recommended, and would exclude patients from seeking physicians and other qualified health professionals who specialize in using cannabis to treat conditions.
+Therefore, SB 3 should be amended to allow any qualified health professional to recommend the use of medical cannabis for the treatment of any disease or condition, whenever the qualified health professional deems necessary, without any licensing or prior restraint on speech.

 SB 3 does not protect patients from other states, including Pennsylvania residents who became a medical marijuana patient in another state.
+Therefore, provisions should be added protecting medical marijuana patients from other states and Pennsylvanians who became medical marijuana patients outside of Pennsylvania.